Management of Weight Loss Plateau

 Introduction

 Weight loss can be accomplished through various strategies, ultimately coming down to a net caloric deficit.
-Frequently people who are new to exercising and/or dieting experience relatively rapid weight loss in the initial few weeks of starting.
-However, as your body adjusts, people frequently experience a weight loss plateau that can be frustrating to overcome.
+Frequently, people who are new to exercising and dieting experience relatively rapid weight loss in the initial few weeks of starting.
+However, as their bodies adjust, they frequently experience a weight loss plateau that can be frustrating to overcome.
 In addition, the psychology of seeing a rapid reduction of weight initially and then seemingly remaining stagnant despite efforts to restrict caloric intake can be very frustrating.

 Function

 Weight loss cannot be achieved without a caloric deficit.[3]
 There are many ways to accomplish this, and several different diets have become popular over the years in efforts to do so.
-Some examples include low-carbohydrate diets (i.e., the Atkins diet), severe low-carbohydrate with increased fat diets (i.e., ketogenic diets), low-fat diets, and Mediterranean diets.
+Some examples include low-carbohydrate diets (ie, the Atkins diet), severe low-carbohydrate with increased fat diets (ie, ketogenic diets), low-fat diets, and Mediterranean diets.
 These various diets have differences on a macronutrient level, making differences in the total protein, total carbohydrates, and/or total fat levels.
-Research has shown long-term effects vary between these diets, and questions are raised on safety and efficacy.[4]
-The common denominator between the diets is energy expenditure, and the total calories intake must be less than the calorie output.
+Study results have shown long-term effects vary between these diets, and questions are raised on safety and efficacy.[4]
+The common denominator between the diets is energy expenditure, and the total calorie intake must be less than the calorie output.
 Aside from calorie changes, weight loss can also be achieved by increasing physical activity, as a sole method or in conjunction with diet.[5]

 Issues of Concern

-It is essential to be mindful of the hormonal and psychological impact of this plateau.
+Being mindful of the hormonal and psychological impact of this plateau is essential.
 If weight loss is not accomplished in a calculated manner, a large amount of lean mass may be lost compared to fat loss.
 An increase in hunger and an increase in ghrelin can cause rapid weight gain.
 Although an individual may return to their original starting weight, they could have more fat and less muscle mass than starting if weight loss is not accomplished in a safe calculated way.
 This can lead to a detrimental effect where hunger levels increase, fatigue increases, weight is regained, and individuals are left feeling worse psychologically and gain weight compared to their starting point.

 Clinical Significance

-It is important to understand the weight loss process and where an individual may be in that journey.
+Understanding the weight loss process and where an individual may be in that journey is vital.
 If someone complains of worsening fatigue and has lost a large amount of muscle mass, they may need a "recovery phase" to increase or regain lost muscle mass.
 An increase in lean muscle mass has a positive impact on improving metabolism.[14]
 This recovery phase of eating an increased amount of calories can also, in turn, decrease hunger levels, improve energy, and restore alterations in hormonal levels from a severe calorie deficit.
 On an endocrine level, energy restrictions lead to decreased leptin levels, decreased insulin, testosterone, thyroid hormones, and increased ghrelin and cortisol.[8]
 This occurs due to a shift in homeostasis due to energy unavailability, leading the body to adapt in an effort to promote energy intake and cessation of energy expenditure.

 Enhancing Healthcare Team Outcomes